 In the Kurukshetra war, along with Bhima, he becomes the most important warrior on Yudhishthir’s side.
 It is not a stretch to say that he is the biggest reason that Yudhishthir wins.

 Arjuna’s death happens on Mount Sumeru, shortly after Nakula dies.
 He falls to his death as an old man, overcome by fatigue.

 Bhima asks Yudhishthir why Arjuna failed to reach heaven in his mortal body.
 Yudhishthir replies, ‘Because he had not succeeded in conquering his pride over his accomplishments.’

-(Detailed Guide: Arjuna: Your Complete Guide to the Mahabharata Hero.)
+(Detailed Guide: Arjuna: 51 Questions about the Mahabharata Hero Answered.)

 Ashwatthama is the only son of Drona, the teacher of the Kuru princes.
 While the overall story serves as a negative comment on Dhritarashtra’s blind love for his son Duryodhana, we see a smaller example of the same affliction in Drona.

 Ashwatthama is given his name because right after his birth, he neighs like a horse.
 The word ‘Ashwatthama’ means ‘horse-voiced’.

 During his early childhood, Ashwatthama is raised in abject poverty.
 One day, he is teased for being a pauper by a playmate.
 Witnessing this incident, Drona resolves to provide more material comforts to his family.
 He takes them all to Hastinapur.

 After Drona becomes preceptor to the Kuru princes, Ashwatthama grows up in the royal palace in the lap of luxury.
 He finds a natural companion in Duryodhana, though it must be said that he does not participate actively in any hateful plots against the Pandavas.